macsleep/gamepad/docs/Testing.md

 Data:        103 bytes (4.0% Full)
 (.data + .bss + .noinit)
 ```

-Depending on how you set the receiver failsafe the gamepad will provide those values when you shutdown the transmitter while the sbus gamepad is still connected.
+Depending on how you set the receiver failsafe the gamepad will pass on those values when you shutdown the transmitter while the sbus gamepad is still connected.
 Please see the XM receiver documentation for details.

 Date: 2018-09-22